 - Variation in Sly 3: Honor Among Thieves.
 After beating the final boss, Sly gets hit and has amnesia.
 The first person to come up is Carmelita, the police officer who's been after Sly, and learning that he has amnesia, convinces him that he was her partner.
 The variation comes when an epilogue scene reveals that Sly doesn't actually have amnesia, and is just faking it to get out of the thieving business, which also left the series open enough for a sequel.

 - A unique example occurs in one episode of Jackie Chan Adventures where Valmont convinces the amnesiac Tohru that he was a criminal working for him.
-What makes this unusual is that, technically, Tohru did work for Valmont, before his Heel-Face Turn.
+What makes this unusual is that, technically, Tohru did work for Valmont, before his Heel–Face Turn (indeed, Tohru's old criminal records are part of what Valmont uses to convince him).

 - Kung Fu Panda: Legends of Awesomeness: Taotie discovers that the Furious Five have lost their memory after being exposed to Po's memory-erasing move.
 While Po and Master Shifu are away, Taotie took the opportunity to use this to his advantage by having them attack Master Shifu and Po upon their return.
 When the Furious Five regain their memory, they attacked Taotie causing him to get away.